Your First Competition

 One of our well loved founder members, Geoff Franklin used to say "Relax, it's only a bit of fun matey".
 (We would all do well to remember that!).

 Arrive at the competition in good time.
-You will have been told what time the 'Pilots Briefing' is, and you need to have your model ready and fuelled before that time, check your glow plug is working and your starter is ready, you may be the first to fly.
+You will have been told what time the 'Pilots Briefing' is, and you need to have your model ready and ready for flight before that time.
+If you model is IC powered, check your glow plug is working and your starter is ready, you may be the first to fly.
 This is also a good time to become familiar with the field and surroundings, meet other competitors and try to relax.
 You may be allowed to run your engine briefly, (if you are using 35MHz you may be asked to use a DSC link*), but talk to the CD, if this is what you want to run your engine, there may be local rules which govern the running of engines.
-No 35MHz transmitter can be switched on at any time on the site unless you have the peg, issued just before your competition flight.
+No 35MHz transmitter can be switched on at any time on the site unless you have the peg, issued just before your competition flight, but there is no restriction on 2,4 use.

 (* A DSC link is a wired connection between your transmitter and your model which allows you to work the servos in the model without switching on your the transmitter).